Land contamination in Coffs Harbour

 These metals and compounds do not break down easily, and can pose a threat to human health and the environment at certain concentrations.

-To ensure that development on former banana lands will not increase the risk of harm to human health or the environment, Council requires certain steps to be taken before development can commence.
+To ensure that development on former banana lands will not increase the risk of harm to human health or the environment, we require certain steps to be taken before development can commence.
 See the Development on Contaminated Land webpage for further information.

 Access the Online Mapping Tool

-Image: Council's mapping tool showing the 'Banana cultivation 1943 -94' layer selected.
+Image: Our mapping tool showing the 'Banana cultivation 1943 -94' layer selected.